sewenew/redis-plus-plus/README.md

 ### Async Interface

-*redis-plus-plus* also support async interface, however, async support for Redis Cluster, Redis Sentinel, Transaction and Subscriber is still on the way.
+*redis-plus-plus* also supports async interface, however, async support for Redis Cluster, Transaction and Subscriber is still on the way.

 The async interface depends on third-party event library, and so far, only libuv is supported.